wireless-power-laboratory/.github/profile/README.md

 ## Hi there 👋

-Welcome to the Wireless Power Laboratory
+Welcome to the Wireless Power Laboratory.
+Beware of the fakers and cheats.

 A compendium of work that has revolved around my dissertaion and published works.
 Have a look at: